Rocket League Accessibility Report

 Adjust Head-Up Display: Resize and adjust the content of the head-up display.
 This enables it to be made more visible.
 It can also enable the removal of too much information that can be distracting or confusing.

-Rocket League has 11 accessibility features for Controls which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
+We've documented 11 accessibility features for Controls in Rocket League which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 Multiple Buttons & Two Sticks: Can play with multiple buttons and two sticks.